tomekszafranski/ZX48K-AllInOne/README.md

 Tomek

 > [!NOTE]
-> Disclaimer: This is my project that I’ve built and it works for me.
+> **Disclaimer**: This is my project that I’ve built and it works for me.
 You can do it as well but remember, you’re responsible for your own doings and the consequences, not me.
+>
+> **Licensed under**: CERN Open Hardware Licence Version 2 - Strongly Reciprocal.
+Read [CERN-OHL-S](https://ohwr.org/cern_ohl_s_v2.txt)
+>